-Signs of Commercial Stained Glass Deterioration
+The Signs of Commercial Stained Glass Deterioration

-- Brittle, cracked, or soft lead
+- Brittle, soft, or cracked lead

-- White dust appearing on your glass
+- White dust or film appearing on the surface of your glass

-- Concave or convex glass
+- Concave or convex-shaped glass

 - Discoloration or fading

-- Yellowing Plexiglas
+- Yellowing plexiglass

 - Light gaps